 My academic areas of interest include medieval and early-modern Italy/Europe, Ancient Rome, economic and environmental history, first-year university education, digital literacy, Open Educational Resources, and digital humanities.

-In my life beyond the University, I love walking and playing with my dog, cooking, gardening, reading and making and listening to music.
+In my life beyond the University, I love walking and playing with my dog, cooking, gardening, reading, singing, and listening to music.

-In recent years I have been honored to receive two teaching awards.
+In recent years I have been honored to receive three teaching awards.
 In 2021, I received the CU Open Educator Award which is given for, "... tremendous and exemplary efforts to improve CU Boulder students’ learning experiences through open educational practices."
-In 2022, I received the Excellence in Teaching with Technology Award.
+In 2022, I received the ASSETT Excellence in Teaching with Technology Award which recognizes "a record of excellence in teaching with technology, as well as demonstrated commitment and leadership in furthering ASSETT's mission of advancing teaching and learning within CU's College of Arts & Sciences."
+In 2023 I received the BFA Excellence in Teaching and Pedagogy Award which, "recognizes the vital importance of teaching and mentoring students as significant components of faculty duties that are central to the university’s mission."
 You can see more about these awards, and learn about some of my teaching practices, by following the links provided.

 You can see more about my current projects through this link: https://me.nvjobin.buffscreate.net/